mrslavacake/IMR-Project-2025/README.md

 - integration with VR equipment (Meta Quest 3)

+Update 3 includes:
+- more organ meshes (liver, kidneys, bladder)
+- more accurate bezier curves (vena cava, hepatogastric ligament, hepatoduodenal ligament, pyloric sphincter, ileocecal valve)
+- retopology for current meshes
+- improved frog model for better accuracy
+- implemented script for cutting with the scalpel (as seen in one of the demo3 videos)
+- NOT YET FUNCTIONAL forceps grab script

 Next update will (hopefully) include:
-- retopology for current meshes to increase performance
+- retopology for current meshes to increase performance (again)
-- meshes for all organs
+- actual textures for all organs
-- better textures for frog
-- proper implementation for tool interactions
 - mesh for 'What's this?'-inator
+- proper implementation for forceps and 'What's this?'-inator
+- more clutter and details in laboratory